MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/identity.md

 - If you use workload identities, how does a workload identity specify the tenant it needs to access?
 - Is there tenant-specific information stored in the user's identity record that could leak information between tenants?
 For example, suppose a user signed up with a social identity and was then granted access to two tenants.
 Tenant A enriched the user's identity with more information.
 Should tenant B have access to the enriched information?

-## User sign-up process for local identities or social identities
+## User sign up process for local identities or social identities

 Some tenants might need to allow users to sign themselves up for an identity in your solution.
 Self-service sign-up might be required if you don't require federation with a tenant's identity provider.
 If a self-sign up process is needed, then you should consider the following questions:

 - Which identity sources are users allowed to sign up from?
 For example, can a user create a local identity and also use a social identity provider?
 - If only local identities are allowed, will only specific email domains be allowed?
 For example, can a tenant specify that only users who have an @contoso.com email address are permitted to sign up?
 - What is the user principal name (UPN) that should be used to uniquely identify each local identity during the sign-in process?
 For example, email address, username, phone number and rewards card number are all common choices for UPNs.
 However, UPNs can change over time.
 When you refer to the identity in your application's authorization rules or audit logs, it's a good practice to use the underlying immutable unique identifier of the identity.
-Azure AD provides te object ID (OID), which is an immutable identifier.
+Azure AD provides an object ID (OID), which is an immutable identifier.
 - Will a user be required to verify their UPN?
-For example, if the user's email address or phone number is used as a UPN, how will these be verified?
+For example, if the user's email address or phone number is used as a UPN, how will you verify the information is accurate?
 - Do tenant administrators need to approve sign-ups?
 - Do tenants require a tenant specific sign-up experience or URL?
-For example, do your tenants require a branded sign-up experience when users sign up, or do they require the ability to intercept a sign-up request and perform extra validation before it proceeds?
+For example, do your tenants require a branded sign-up experience when users sign up?
+Do your tenants require the ability to intercept a sign-up request and perform extra validation before it proceeds?

 ### Tenant access for self sign-up users